11 Excellent but Endangered Indian Dogs

 #10: Dhangri, Maharashtrian Shepherd Dog

-The Maharashtrian Dhangari Kutra is related to Central Asian and Tibetan breeds, but is quite a bit leaner and more agile than a typical mastiff.
+This dog is developed by Korku tribes of Maharashtra, by mixing between native Pariah dogs with native Hounds (Kakadi and Caravan Hound) - to heard sheep and goats.
 This is a very rare livestock guardian of the Korku tribes of Western India.
 Some authorities believe that the breed is extinct and dismiss the modern specimens as tainted, due to common working crosses with the Pashmi Hound.

 The Maharashtrian Shepherd Dog used to be more massive in the past and used primarily for protection duties, but the present-day incarnation makes a capable herder and hunting dog as well.
 Dhangaris are slim, thin dogs like a greyhound, and very sharp and loyal, also they are very aggressive and powerful dog, this breed is best suited for rural environments.